ineedaspo1/challenfieldx/readme.md

 Ensuring compliance with applicable regulations, standards, legal requirements, statements of work, and third-party contracts is the sole responsibility of the user and not the developer.
 - **Prior to deploying this project in a production environment, it is strongly recommended to consult legal and compliance professionals, as well as a qualified third-party development team, to assess and address any compliance requirements.
 - **The developer disclaims responsibility for any modifications made to closed-source software or any usage of illegally modified software, including the modification of payment software.
-- **Fieldxperience LLC is required to  inform the developer of any document contradicting or undermining any of these disclaimers within 14 days of reading this document.
+- **Fieldxperience LLC is required to  inform the developer of any document contradicting or undermining any of these disclaimers within 14 days of accessing this repo
 - **The developer shall not be held responsible for any kind of items contained within this repo that may involve private, copyrighted, trademarked, or confidential - **information.
+- **Users explicitly waive their right to file any legal claims or lawsuits against the Developer related to the use, implementation, or consequences of this software.
-- **If any changes to said repo must be approved by Developer
+- **Any changes to said repo must be approved by Developer in the form of a pull request
 - **By accepting access to this repo, all users implicitly agree to the terms and conditions stated above .
-If users remove access to this softwar it will be pushed into the public domain and users will forfeit exclusive rights to said software
+If users remove access to this software it will be pushed into the public domain and users will forfeit exclusive rights to said software